Avery Skinner (volleyball): Professional clubs

-Skinner signed her first professional volleyball contract with Béziers Volley in June 2022 and will play for the team in the 2022–2023 season.
+Skinner signed her first professional volleyball contract with Béziers Volley in June 2022 and played for the team in the 2022–2023 season.
+She has played for the Italian Serie A1 team Chieri since 2023.

+Savino Del Bene Volley announced the signing of Skinner for the 2025-2026 professional season.

 Awards and honors

 College

 The following are the awards Skinner won during her collegiate career: